miwermi/stock-analysis/README.md

 Figure 5: Refactored VBA Challenge Code with one new array

 The code above was a little cleaner/more efficient than our orinal code - as evidenced by the timing differences; in this case the timings returned are 0.78125 for 2018 and .8046875 for 2017.
-Also viewable is the refactored code.
+Also viewable is the refactored code (Figure 5).
-### FINAL Refactoring
+### FINAL Refactoring with 3 Arrays
-Below is the even more improved three-array timings with the FINAL re-factored code.
+Below is the even more improved three-array timings with the FINAL refactored code (Figure 8).

 ![FINAL three array timing, 2018 data](resources/VBA_Challenge_2018_FINAL.png)